Human Spaceflight

 The Spacesuit: An Astronaut’s Personal Spaceship

-The suit you see on the model isn’t just clothing; it’s a miniaturized spacecraft designed to keep an astronaut alive in the harsh vacuum of space.
+The suit worn by an astronaut isn’t just clothing; it’s a miniaturized spacecraft designed to keep an astronaut alive in the harsh vacuum of space.